PM wants to 'hand over' entire agriculture business to his 'two friends', alleges Rahul | Politics

 PM wants to 'hand over' entire agriculture business to his 'two friends', alleges Rahul

-Congress leader Rahul Gandhi on Saturday alleged that Prime Minister Narendra Modi wants to ''hand over'' the entire agriculture business to his ''two friends''.
+Continuing scathing attack against PM Narendra Modi over the farm laws on the second day of his visit to Rajasthan, Congress leader Rahul Gandhi on Saturday alleged that the prime minister wants to ''hand over'' the entire agriculture business to his ''two friends''.

-Addressing farmers at Rupangarh in Rajasthan, he said 40 per cent people of the country are stakeholders in the farming business.

 ''Narendra Modi said he is giving options but the options are: hunger, unemployment and suicide,'' he alleged.